 - Shape: It forms body shape and form of an individual.

-- Support: One of the main functions of endoskeleton is to provide support to various parts of the body.
+- Support: To provide support to various parts of the body.

 - Protection: It protects soft body parts.

-- Reservoir: The maintain calcium and phosphorous levels of the blood.
+- Reservoir: To maintain calcium and phosphorous levels of the blood.

 - Breathing: Cartilages present in respiratory tract help in breathing.